How to get broadband in rural Ireland

 If you live in a rural area and are having issues with slow internet, consider switching your broadband provider.
 As well as the potential to improve the speed of your broadband, you may also benefit from an introductory discount and save money too.

 If you’ve recently switched, or you can’t get a faster plan where you live, try our tips on improving slow broadband, which could make a big difference.

 The best broadband package for you will depend on what features you’re looking for.
 If you want a reliable connection, with unlimited usage, an ADSL plan is a good place to start.

-Likewise, mobile broadband could be a good option, but you’ll need to make sure you have a strong mobile phone signal where you live, to ensure you’ll have a reliable connection.
+Likewise, mobile broadband could be a good option, but you’ll need to make sure you have a strong mobile phone signal where you live, to ensure you’ll have a reliable internet connection.